Galkurta/BirdSUI-BOT/README.md

 ## Configuration

-1. Create a `data.txt` file in the root directory of the project.
+1. Edit `data.txt` file in the root directory of the project.
 2. Add your Telegram authentication tokens to the `data.txt` file, one per line.

 ## Usage